 But what’s chilling is that 20% of burglars said they preferred occupied properties, as long as the occupants were asleep.
 This way they would know exactly where the occupants are and increases the likelihood of wallets, jewellery, handbags and other valuables being inside the property.

 It’s true that a lot of burglars don’t plan in advance.
 Most are opportunistic and impulsive, but different types of burglars act differently.

 This is evident in another study conducted by Nee, where she uses a real house to simulate burglaries with 6 former professional burglars and 6 post-grad students.
 The results were shocking…

 The former professional burglars took less items than the post-grad students but wound up with loots averaging £1000 more.
 A look into the minds of these burglars tells us that they refer to previously learned information from the hundreds of burglaries they’ve committed.

 When combined with their dysfunctional expertise, this means experienced burglars unconsciously plan certain burglaries for days, weeks, months and even years.

 So what can you do?

 - Secure all entry points: One of the most common home security mistakes is the lack of vigilance when it comes to securing front and back doors, first floor windows, garages and any other entry points to your home.
 Make sure you have deadbolts and grills on your windows for added security.
-For other common home security mistakes and how to avoid them, check out our free ebook.

 - Avoid posting about your holiday on social media: When you’re on a relaxing holiday in Bali sipping on a mojito, it’s the perfect moment to check-in on Facebook.
 But the reality is that you’re announcing that your home is unoccupied!
 Before a holiday, make sure you secure your home with our holiday security checklist.